 Later, when we are adult cats, she might switch us to Castor & Pollux Organix cat food because she can buy it from a bulk bin at Rainbow Grocery with no packaging at all.
 But the humans at Castor & Pollux told her that we are not yet ready for that food, so because of us she has to buy a little bit of plastic.
 We’re sorry.

 This is what we do after we eat.
 We have a plastic litter box that Beth says was okay for her to get for us because it came from a nice person on Freecycle, so she didn’t have to buy new plastic.
 Right now, we are using SwheatScoop natural cat litter.
+[2016 Update: We are now using Integrity Brand litter instead since Swheatscoop switched to a plastic bag.]
 It works fine for us, but Beth has been reading many differing opinions and has not decided if this is what we will always use.
 Also, after we do our business, Beth scoops out the lumps with a spoon and flushes them down the toilet once a day.
 Now, we know that you are thinking that she is killing sea otters.
 But she thinks that our poop is sea otter safe because we have never been outside to pick up the dreaded Toxoplasma gondii parasite and we will always be indoor kitties.
 After she takes us to the vet, she will know for positively sure.

 She is just waiting to get a carrier box for us from another human on Craigslist or Freecycle.
 See, this is another plastic item that she refuses to buy new.
 But right now she is having difficulties hooking up with the Craigslist/Freecycle people because it’s the holidays and they are busy giving presents to their own pets.
 At least, we feel that is the only legitimate excuse for them.